ironcodestudio/ironcode-git-enhancements/README.md

 	- any branches already merged into current branch
 	- any branch with a remote that has been removed from origin

+git move <branchname> [<number of commits>]
+	= Move the most recent commit(s) to the branch "branchname"
+		- if "branchname" does not exist create it
+		- "number of commits" we are moving is optional and defaults to 1

 # gpr 96, will fetch PR 96 create branch pull-request-96
 gpr () { git fetch origin pull/$1/head:pull-request-$1; }
 ```